EstellaD/online-cv/README.md

 ## Appearance
 1. If you want your sidebar to appear on the left side, make changes inside *_sass/_base.scss*:

-  a. change the position of sidebar to left .sidebar-wrapper {
+  - change the position of sidebar to left .sidebar-wrapper {
 	  background: $theme-color;
 	  position: absolute;
 	  left: 0;

-  b. change the position of main-wrapper to padding to the left .main-wrapper {
+  - change the position of main-wrapper to padding to the left .main-wrapper {
 	  padding-left: 340px;